devjos/btc-collider-rs/README.md

 The Bitcoin address collider
 1. generates public/private keys
 2. derives the corresponding wallet addresses
-3. determines if the wallet address has been used
+3. determines if the address has been used

 ## How
 TODO